 - 8.2.2 It is envisaged that dualling of the A47 could be conservatively phased over a 15-year programme, with, with each phase (section of route) taking some 5 to 7 years.
 Nevertheless it is recognised that the project could be accelerated depending on funding availability.

 - 8.2.3 The following stages are the normal requirements within each phase.

 - 1. Outline Design

 - 2. Permissions (planning consent etc).

 - 3. Detailed Design

 - 4. Mobilisation

 - 5. Construction

 - 8.2.4 It is envisaged that phasing would be dependent on prioritising sections of the A47 for dualling first (dependant on need and value for money), and the programme could be accelerated dependent on resourcing, funding availability and benefits to be gained.

-Table 8.1 - A47 Dualling Programme
+Table 8-1 - A47 Dualling Programme

-Phase (section on of the A47)
+Phase (section of the A47)

 Year Phase 1 Phase 2 Phase 3 Phase 4

 1 Outline Design

 2 Permissions

 3 Permissions Outline Design

 4 Detailed Design Permissions

 5 Detailed Design Permissions Outline Design

-6 Mobilisation Detailed Design Permissions
+6 Mobilisation Datailad Daaign Permissions

-7 Construction Detailed Design Permissions Outline Design
+7 Detailed Design Permissions Outline Design

-8 Construction Mobilisation Detailed Design Downiesiens
+8 Construction Mobilisation Detailed Design Demoissiene

-9 Construction Detailed Design Permissions
+9 Detailed Design Permissions

-10 Construction Mobilisation Deteiled Design
+10 Construction Mobilisation Detailed Design

 11 Construction Detailed Design

 12 Construction Mobilisation

 13 Construction

 14 Construction

-15 Full Schem ne Opening
+15 Full Scheme Opening